History of Liechtenstein: World War II

-During World War II, Liechtenstein remained neutral, while family treasures within the war zone were brought to Liechtenstein (and London) for safekeeping.
+Just before the end of the war, Franz Joseph granted political asylum to First Russian National Army pro-Axis pro-emperor Grand Duke Vladimir Kirillovich of Russia White emigres led by General Boris Smyslovsky, who were being cared for by the Liechtenstein Red Cross.
+On 16 August 1945, the Soviet Union sent a delegation to Liechtenstein in an attempt to repatriate the Russians, which was refused despite increasing Soviet pressure to participate in the repatriation program.
+Eventually the government of Argentina offered the Russians asylum, and about a hundred people left.
+This is commemorated by a monument at the border town of Hinterschellenberg which is marked on the country's tourist map.
+According to prime minister Alexander Frick, with the support of Franz Joseph, the Russians were at no point in danger of being extradited and the general population of Liechtenstein supported the government in providing asylum to them.

 At the close of the conflict, Czechoslovakia and Poland, acting to seize what they considered to be German possessions, expropriated the entirety of the Liechtenstein dynasty's hereditary lands and possessions in Bohemia, Moravia, and Silesia — the princes of Liechtenstein lived in Vienna until the Anschluss of 1938.
+During the war, Liechtenstein's princely family owned land in Austria whose managers hired Nazi forced labor, but a much later inquiry found the family not to have known about this.
 The expropriations (subject to modern legal dispute at the International Court of Justice) included over 1600 sqkm of agricultural and forest land (most notably the UNESCO listed Lednice–Valtice Cultural Landscape), and several family castles and palaces.
 Citizens of Liechtenstein were also forbidden from entering Czechoslovakia during the Cold War.

-Liechtenstein gave asylum to approximately five-hundred soldiers of the First Russian National Army (a collaborationist Russian force within the German Wehrmacht) at the close of World War II.
-This is commemorated by a monument at the border town of Hinterschellenberg which is marked on the country's tourist map.
-The act of granting asylum was no small matter as the country was poor and had difficulty feeding and caring for such a large group of refugees.
-Eventually, Argentina agreed to permanently resettle the asylum seekers.
-In contrast, the British repatriated the Russians who fought on the side of Germany to the USSR, where they were summarily treated as traitors.
+In August 1945, Pierre Laval, the Prime Minister of Vichy France, had attempted to seek refuge in Liechtenstein after being flown to the American-occupied zone of Austria, but was turned away.